Welcome to Camp!

 Each masa is unique: some chalutzim may be backpacking for eight hours a day, while others spend four hours learning to set up a top-rope course before practicing rappelling or climbing.
 However, no matter which masa they participate in, all of our campers return to base camp dirty, smiling, and confident in themselves and their ability to conquer life’s challenges!

 To learn more about masa’ot at Ramah in the Rockies, click here.

 Judaism at Camp

 While at camp, chalutzim participate in t’fillot (prayers) each morning.
-We provide the option of a full, traditional shachrit every day, however we also provide opportunities for Jewish connection through a variety of alternative t’fillot.
+We provide the option of a full, traditional shachrit every day, and we also provide opportunities for Jewish connection through a variety of alternative t’fillot.
 Art, nature, music, or yoga-based options allow our campers to think about and connect to Jewish prayer in a new way!

-Celebrating Shabbat is undoubtably the highlight of each week at Ramah in the Rockies.
+Celebrating Shabbat is undoubtedly the highlight of each week at Ramah in the Rockies.
 Our whole kehillah (community) comes together to sing, dance, and welcome Shabbat!
-On Saturdays, we provide a variety of t’fillah and Jewish learning options for campers of all ages, as well as special sporting events and activities such as Ramahcappella and Shapoetry.
+On Saturdays, we provide a variety of t’fillah and Jewish learning options for campers of all ages, as well as special sporting events and activities such as Ramahcappella and Sha-poetry.
 Havdallah and an Israeli dance party concludes the Shabbat festivities and prepares us for a joyous new week!

 Interested in Learning More?